KermanX/reactive-vscode/docs/guide/why.md

 ### Why use `npm::@vue/runtime-core` internally?

-This library is built on top of `npm::@vue/runtime-core`.
-This is because `npm::@vue/reactivity` doesn't provide the `vue::watch(https://vuejs.org/api/reactivity-core.html#watch)` and `vue::watchEffect(https://vuejs.org/api/reactivity-core.html#watcheffect)` function, which is essential in a VSCode extension.
+This library is built on top of `npm::@vue/reactivity`, and ported some code from `npm::@vue/runtime-core` (See [the `./packages/core/src/reactivity` directory](https://github.com/KermanX/reactive-vscode/blob/main/packages/core/src/reactivity)).

-It's possible to use `npm::@vue-reactivity/watch` in the future.
-But for now, we have to use `npm::@vue/runtime-core`.

 ### Use Vue in Webview?